Achievements

 Innovation Catalyst

 Innovation Catalyst accelerates health technology through engagement, education, and outreach.
 Innovation Catalyst’s primary initiative, AppHatchery, takes simple mobile app ideas through strategy, user research, visual and user experience design, development, and minimal viable product (MVP) clinical study.
 Since 2019, the AppHatchery has launched a dozen digital health projects for both patients and clinicians in collaboration with several partners including Children’s Healthcare of Atlanta and Grady Memorial Hospital.
-Several projects are in the development pipeline tackling diabetes management, implicit bias training, allergy identification, and nurse/patient translation and communication.
+Several projects are in the development pipeline tackling diabetes management, allergy identification, and nurse/patient translation and communication.
 AppHatchery has authored multiple academic journal publications, presents posters at conferences, and collaborates on grant proposals with investigators.
 The Innovation Catalyst program also provides early-stage entrepreneur consulting and training to academic investigators who have limited experience with commercialization through its InnovationTrailhead initiative, and guidance on how to write SBIR/STTR grants through the BizGrants initiative.
 View and download some of the available applications below:

 Informatics

 The Georgia CTSA Informatics Core supports Emory investigators and the wider Georgia research community through the Georgia CTSA by obtaining access, curating data, analyzing data, and creating novel informatics and AI/ML solutions for single or multi-center studies.
 Each of the services may be tailored to fit the individual needs of each investigator.
-In addition, Informatics supports mHealth initiatives such as the Moyo Health Network, Health Equity Data Sandbox, and Real-Time Analytics, which provides valuable data.
+In addition, Informatics supports mHealth initiatives such as the Moyo Health Network, and Real-Time Analytics, which provides valuable data.
 The Informatics team continues to support Emory’s research data warehouse and MSM’s i2b2 research data warehouse.
 Informatics at Georgia Tech supports OneFlorida, All of Us, ACT, RECOVER, NCATS: National COVID Cohort Collaborative (N3C), and TriNetX, which runs phenotypes locally and provides results for secure aggregate analysis.

 In the latest science advancements, the EPIC ecosystem, Application Programming Interface (APIs), and migrated pipelines have enabled data extraction to match our prior capabilities with CDW and new data types (e.g., Echo results).
 The RTA platform can now readily support additional AI/ML models and analysis, using AWS serverless computation for scaling up and out.
 The adoption of OMOP and Emory’s migration to EPIC enables the sharing and adoption of standard tools at all Georgia CTSA clinical sites.
 In FY 2022, the Informatics Core supported 19 unique projects, contributing to 638 support hours.
 The Georgia CTSA Informatics Lunch and Learn speaker series is designed to allow informatics experts to engage with the community about the exciting new work they are completing in informatics.
 The Informatics experts explain in detail the understanding of the medical content area and the informatics techniques.